 Senior Managers and Certification Regime and the TPR

-Update 7 January 2019: We published a note that clarifies the interaction between the PRA’s and FCA’s proposals for applying the Senior Managers and Certification Regime (SM&CR) to firms in the temporary permissions regime (TPR).
+Update 7 January 2019: We published a note that clarifies the interaction between the PRA’s and FCA’s proposals for applying the Senior Managers and Certification Regime (SM&CR) to firms in the TPR.
 In particular, this note includes a set of Frequently Asked Questions (FAQs) on how the two sets of proposals would apply to dual-regulated, EEA firms currently operating in the UK via an establishment passport through a branch (‘EEA branches’).

 Compliance with the PRA’s requirements under the Senior Managers and Certification Regime (SM&CR) will not be a pre-condition of entry into the TPR.

-The statutory instrument establishing the TPR allows the PRA and FCA to treat individuals as if they were approved to perform an SMF while their firms are in the TPR, if those firms have submitted an application under section 60 of FSMA on their behalf (‘Section 60 applications’).
+The statutory instrument establishing the TPR amends FSMA and allows the PRA and FCA to treat individuals as if they were approved to perform an SMF while their firms are in the TPR, if those firms have submitted an application under section 60 of FSMA on their behalf (‘Section 60 applications’).